KlaudiaPe/clothing_store_database/README.md

 # clothing_store_database
-clothing store database in sql and queries to it final project in sql part on the data science course
+clothing store database in sql and queries to it \n final project in sql part on the data science course